silviot/edx-platform-wiki/Microsites-Theming.md

 This feature enables separate, deployable "micro-themes" (e.g. branding elements, Mako template overrides, etc.) for subdomains (e.g. foo.edx.org, bar.edx.org) in order to provide branding "multi-tenancy".

+This work is similar to the 'Stanford' theming that the fine folks at Stanford university contributed to the platform in Summer, 2013.
+However, the 'Stanford' theming is strictly single-tenant.

+There are some limitations to Microsites compared to the 'Stanford' theming:

+- One cannot use Sass or any compiled means to generate .css at 'deploy time'.
+However, one could use Sass at design time and compile to .css.
+At this point in time, our current deployment scripts at edX do Sass compilation at deploy time.

+- One can only use .css to override style definitions

+IMPORTANT NOTE: While this does allow for multi-tenancy with respect to visual branding, there is no multi-tenancy at the User database level.
+Therefore it is the same user account on foo.edx.org and bar.edx.org, i.e. if I had an account on www.edx.org, it'd be the same account on foo.edx.org as well as bar.edx.org.
+We'd like to extend the ability to have separate user accounts per subdomain, this work is still TBD.
+If you have interest in taking this on as an Open Source contribution, let us know.

+## How to define a 'Microsite'

+There are two main things that you will have to do to use Microsites:

+* Define a Django configuration (see below)

+* Provide a directory (typically a peer directory to edx-platform) which contains all of the microsite content and Mako template overrides

 ## Django configuration settings used specifically for microsites

 * **SUBDOMAIN_BRANDING** - dict that maps a subdomain to a university. e.g. {'foo' : 'FooX'}